mcreutz/playground/systems_eng/containers/kubernetes_/overview.md

 - Is used eg. for recovery of the cluster.
 - Running on the Control Plane

-## kublet
+## kubelet
 - Process running on each worker-node, responsible for communication between nodes (workers and master) and the running processes on its own node.

 ## Service (svc)
 - Pods are ephemeral, so shutdowns or restarts have to be expected.
 Also, Pod IPs are not bound to the Pods content, means restarting a Pod results in a new IP
 - Service is an abstraction over one or multiple Pods, offering a permanent IP or service name to the front
-- Also offers to make services externally accessible via the individual service IP
+- Also offers to make services externally accessible via the individual service IP (also see Ingress)
 - Also offers redundancy by connecting to multiple Pods of the same kind as replicas
-- Also offers load balancing for parallel Pods
+- Also offers load balancing for Pods with multiple replicas

 ## Ingress (ing)
 - Route traffic into the cluster